 Common Co-Occurring Diagnoses in People With Eating Disorders and How Ezer Psychotherapy Treats Them

 Eating disorders are complex mental health conditions that often occur alongside other psychological diagnoses.
-At Ezer Psychotherapy, PLLC, we understand that treating eating disorders effectively requires addressing co-occurring mental health conditions to ensure long-term recovery.
+At Ezer Psychotherapy, PLLC, we understand that treating eating disorders effectively requires addressing co-occurring mental health conditions to support long-term recovery [1,2].

-In this article, we’ll explore the most common co-occurring diagnoses seen in individuals with eating disorders and explain how our evidence-based treatment integrates care for both the eating disorder and any additional mental health needs.
+In this article, we’ll explore common co-occurring diagnoses seen in individuals with eating disorders and explain how evidence-based treatment can integrate care for both the eating disorder and additional mental health needs.

 What Are Co-Occurring Diagnoses in Eating Disorders?

 A co-occurring diagnosis, also known as a comorbidity, is when a person experiences one or more additional mental health conditions alongside an eating disorder.
-These diagnoses can significantly impact the course of recovery, making specialized and integrated treatment essential.
+These diagnoses can significantly impact the course of recovery, making specialized and integrated treatment important [1,2].

 Some of the most common co-occurring diagnoses include: